Primary Teacher Training (tuition fee and salaried)

-If you have studied outside of the UK, you should contact the National Academic Recognition Centre (NARIC) website to obtain written confirmation that your qualifications are of an equivalent level to the required UK GCSEs and undergraduate degree.
-If you require assistance please contact us.
+If you have studied outside the UK, you should contact UK ENIC – the UK National Information Centre for the recognition and evaluation of international qualifications and skills, in order to obtain written confirmation that your qualifications are of an equivalent level to the required UK GCSEs and undergraduate degree.

 This process can be initiated online at: https://www.enic.org.uk/

 If you do not have the necessary GCSE results:

 If you have not passed English, Maths and Science GCSEs at grade C/4 or above there are two options:

 - Complete a G.C.S.E qualification in the relevant subject and gain a C/4 or above before the course starts.

 - If you are confident that, with your current knowledge you may be able to pass an equivalency test (an officially recognised exam, prepared and externally assessed by a freelance equivalency testing service), then you can contact the agency below: